 Access to accurate news reporting is critical for active participation in a democratic society.
-Read like a fact-checker, ask questions, and seek out multiple viewpoints.
+Read like a fact-checker.1 Open a new page in your browser, and search around to ask questions and seek out multiple viewpoints.
 You are smart enough to make up your own mind when presented with the facts.

 Citing fake news sources destroys your credibility.
 If your arguments are rooted in information that has been proven false, it will impact your reputation as a scholar and a professional.
 Look for news sources that follow the Code of Ethics outlined by the Society of Professional Journalists.

 Searching Google is not a special skill -- anyone can do it.
 Learning to research with academic journals and discipline-specific databases is a valuable skill that we are proud to teach at the library.
 Whether you are writing a research paper, voting in an election, preparing for a job interview, or researching for personal interest, you can find a wide collection of resources at the library to support your research.